DMM HB Brass Offset Review

 The HB Brass Offset are spendy, even when compared to other brass nuts, which are already more expensive than their aluminum counterparts.
 Are they expensive?
 Yes.
 Are they worth it on a big wall or micro protected trad climb?
 Easily yes, though we think the Black Diamond Offset Micros are nearly as good and cost significantly less.
 For folks not wanting to spend as much and who are looking for a smaller, more everyday nut, check out the DMM Peenuts.

 The DMM HB Brass Offsets are easily one of the very best brass micro nuts on the market - and our Top Pick for a Micro Nut - and perfect for anyone considering a big wall, any aid climb, or a hard, thinly protected free climb.
 Though expensive and tough to clean, we think they're easily worth the money to have on your rack.
 If you're in the market for everyday trad climbing or for smaller sized nuts, we'd recommend the still offset DMM Peenuts as they work nearly as well in micro-fissures and pin scars but are significantly more durable.
 The DMM Brass Offsets are also very similar to the Black Diamond Offset Micros.
-The brass is softer on the DMM's which make them deform to the rock and bite better, but they aren't as durable.
-The BD Offset Micro's are also ever so slightly easier to clean as one of their deeper edges is rounded off, but all of our testers like the DMM Brass for more textured rock due to its deeper "scope."
+The brass is softer on the DMMs, which helps them deform to the rock and bite better, but they aren't as durable.
+The BD Offset Micros are also slightly easier to clean as one of their deeper edges is rounded off, but all of our testers like the DMM Brass for more textured rock due to its deeper "scope."

 — Ian Nicholson